billwestfall/dojo-center.github.io/docs/impact.md

 **Impact:**

-- Rapid adoption of Agile mindset and methodologies.
+- Rapid adoption of Agile Mindset and methodologies.
 - Increased team cohesion and operational efficiency.
 - Long-term adaptability and alignment with new organizational goals.